with Charles Eisenstein & Helena Norberg-Hodge

 Some of these can provide real benefits at the global and local level, while others are ‘pseudo-solutions’ that deepen people’s dependence on the debt-driven global economy.

-Charles Eisenstein (US) is a speaker and writer focusing on themes of human culture and identity.
+Charles Eisenstein (USA) is a speaker and writer focusing on themes of human culture and identity.
 He is the author of several books, most recently Sacred Economics and The More Beautiful World our Hearts Know is Possible.
 He has also created an extensive collection of short films and videos.
 His background includes a degree in mathematics and philosophy from Yale, a decade in Taiwan as a translator, and stints as a college instructor, a yoga teacher, and a construction worker.
 He currently writes and speaks full-time, and lives in Pennsylvania with his wife and four children.
+Read more here: http://charleseisenstein.net and Charles’ YouTube Channel.